SolnBenchmark/Benchmark/MESF2DGauss/README.md

 ## Method
 ### Six data frames

-Emitters are randomly and uniformly distributed in a region of view.
 Six data frames with different emitter densities are synthesized and saved as tiff files with 16 bits in depth:

 **MESF2DGauss_density1_Frame.tif**